equitrekking travel

 Ride & Rainforest Riding Vacation

-No single supplement if you are prepared to share, otherwise $210 USD*.
+No single supplement if you are prepared to share, otherwise $286 USD*

-Child minding service provided for children under 11 years.
+Baby sitting service may be provided for children under 11 years.

 Not Included